 The wind forced us to take shelter on a couple of logs behind a screen of vegetation.
 It was still a beautiful spot to enjoy the sack lunch that had been provided by Many Glacier Hotel and Road Scholar.

-Choose a different trail for the hike back
+Choose a different trail for the hike back to Many Glacier Hotel

 On the return hike, our group crossed a bridge at the end of Josephine Lake to hike on the north side of both lakes.
 This more open terrain offered sunlight and good views of the lakes although we were walking with the sun shining into our faces—the wrong direction for good photography.